bmarlin96/bmarlin96.github.io/index.md

 This is the content for our Python Time Series Homework.
 - [Time Series Homework](/Timeseries/index.md)

-This is content for Statistics.
+This is content for Statistics.*So Far it is just lesson 1-5 homework*
 - [Stats Homework solution](/Statistics/index.md)

 This is a poor place for a repository link.